MohitAlgor/15-HTML-CSS-JAVASRIPT-Projects/README.md

 # 15-HTML-CSS-JAVASRIPT-Projects
-This Repo is consisting 15 beginner hHtml Css Jasvasript projects.
+This Repo is consisting 15 beginner Html Css Jasvasript projects.